cyber-shah/graphs-paper/Report.md

 Maze datasets are generated using the following parameters:
 1. **Grid Size:** Signifies the size of the maze.
 The maze is a square grid of size (grid_size x grid_size).
    - The grid sizes used are 15x15, 50x50, and 100x100.
 2. **Loop Density:** Signifies the density of loops in the maze.
-The amount of obstacles are inversely proportional to the loop density.
+The number of obstacles is inversely proportional to the loop density.
 The higher the loop density, the lesser the obstacles.
    - The loop densities used are 1, 0.5, and 0.1.
 3. **Start and Goal:** The start is always set to the top-left corner of the maze, and the goal is randomly generated.
    - The goal is randomly generated for each maze.